dgriff1/gdash-1/doc/dsl.md

 Dashboards can also have descriptive data.
 They can give a `title` and a `description` which are used in the interface when displaying the dashboard and in navigation boxes.

+Dashboards can also be defined nested under other dashboards.
+The nested dashboards will not be displayed in-line with the parent dashboard, but will appear as links nested under the parent dashboard in the left-hand navigation bar.

+    GDash::Dashboard.define :foo do |parent|
+      parent.dashboard :nested_dashboard do |child|
+        # ...
+      end
+    end

 ## Sections

 Sections divide a dashbaord into logical groupings.
 Each section is a grid of child widgets, usually graphs.
 The width